xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 Cisco-IOS-XR-alarmgr-server-oper.

-### Note on built-in PM alarm thresholds
-Some DCO PM values are defined within the optics and optics driver and are not user-configurable.
-These thresholds trigger system level alarms.
+### Optics Controller Alarm Thresholds
 The following PM threshold values are defined for the optics controller.
+See the table below on user-configurable values.
+When a threshold is crossed the system will generate an alarm of different severity based on Low vs. High crossing.

+It is recommended to leave the values at their defaults unless the user has characterized the optical network closely to determine proper values.

 <div class="highlighter-rouge">
 <pre class="highlight">